Save the CFPB

 from Consumer Reports

-Cutting the
+Cutting the consumer

-consumer watchdog keeps billions from
+watchdog keeps billions

-Americans
+from Americans

-By Phil Radford, CR President & CEO for Salon.com
+By Phil Radford, President & CEO

-Dismantling of a Financial Watchdog Is Already Harming
+Financial Watchdog Is Already Harming Consumers—and Worse

-Consumers—and Worse May Be to Come
+May Be to Come

 By Derek Kravitz, Deputy Editor

-The
+The Consumer Financial

-Stop Its Work.
-5 Ways That Could Impact Consumers Like
+Ways That Could Impact Consumers Like You.

 By Derek Kravitz, Deputy Editor